 Today in many federal programs, funds are to be primarily awarded based on the needs of enrolled tribal members.
 However, when U.S. Census figures are used they do not count enrolled members, they no longer determine things like housing conditions, they continue to inaccurately count the number of persons on Indian reservations and they are based on responses from people who self-identify themselves as being Indian.
 Since local needs are not being properly determined, grants and program funds are being inequitably and ineffectively distributed among tribes.

-It is for these reasons we at Oglala Sioux (Lakota) Housing and four other tribal
+gram funds are being inequitably and ineffectively distributed among tribes.
 It is for these reasons we at Oglala Sioux (Lakota) Housing and four other tribal housing programs have taken the unusual step of joining together to fashion a global positioning system (GPS) and geographic information system (GIS) based local housing needs assessment procedure.
 This is known as the Dakota Housing Needs Assessment Pilot Project.
 After a year of joint activity we will each conclude five local statistically accurate housing surveys and an accompanying analysis this summer.
 If all NAHASDA recipients were required to do this, and in a like manner, these tribal needs assessments can produce accurate and useful local, regional and national needs figures.
-More importantly, NAHASDA, and in particular the Indian Housing Block Grant funding, could then be more accurate and appropriate to the purposes of the Indian Housing Block Grants program.
-We are also providing this Committee, along with others, a recently-completed
+More importantly, NAHASDA, and in particular the Indian purposes of the Indian Housing Block Grants program.